-- NPA to pilot a shuttle bus in the Strathard and Trossachs area aiming for the 2022 season. - Steering group members to discuss delivery of infrastructure improvements as identified by the Strategy and also sustainable transport pilots e.g. shuttle bus.
-Further detail will be added when available. - Development of a new active travel (cycle/pedestrian) link between Kinlochard and Aberfoyle via the Forest.
+- 2.1 NPA to consider pilot a shuttle bus from Callander, Drymen via Aberfoyle over 2022 season. - 2.2 Steering group members to discuss delivery of infrastructure improvements as identified by the Strategy and also sustainable transport pilots e.g. shuttle bus.
+Further detail will be added when available. - 2.3 Development of a new active travel (cycle/pedestrian) link between Kinlochard and Aberfoyle via the Forest.
 Funding to be sought to improve the surface and install signage along the route.
-Timing to follow on from restructuring of the forest on the south side of Loch Ard. - Revisit route options for Aberfoyle to Stirling active travel route which is likely to be via Buchlyvie path and constructing an entirely new path along the line of the old railway to Stirling.
+Timing to follow on from restructuring of the forest on the south side of Loch Ard. - 2.4 Revisit route options for Aberfoyle to Stirling active travel route which is likely to be via Buchlyvie path and constructing an entirely new path along the line of the old railway to Stirling.